Boukherouk-Mohamed/E-social-App/README.md

 - **Profile Customization**: Users can personalize their profiles with avatars, bios, and other customizable features to reflect their personality and interests.

-- **Notifications**: E-social notifies users about new messages, chatroom invitations, and upcoming live streams to keep them engaged and informed.

 - **Privacy Settings**: E-social offers privacy settings that allow users to control who can send them messages, join their chatrooms, or view their live streams.

 ## Getting Started